mohitsc/NRDC-EE-model/README.md

 For Electric: CZ 4 and 8 and 15 are average of the rest

 --------------------------------------------------------------------------------------------------------------------------------------

-Pierre HPWH Ecotop 2016 data for HPWH performance by CZ, location: https://www.dropbox.com/sh/031btkwxhr3gfkv/AABtX0Mv6YBkClBdMeHGG_Kpa?dl=0
-Using GE2014 model, only looking at households with 3 people  (avg household size for CA = 2.9)
+HPWH Ecotope 2016 data for HPWH performance in California Using GE2014 model, only looking at households with 3 people  (avg household size for CA = 2.9)
 Selecting GE2014 because most efficient non-CO2 powered HPWH